logo

 What can I expect when joining Ethical Staffing at a festival?

-Before you join us onsite, you will receive detailed brief about your events job, arrival, briefings and any other important information.
+Before you join us onsite, you will receive a detailed brief about your job, arrival, briefings and any other important information.
 If it’s a weekend camping event we’ll also send you details on camping and what to bring with you.

 When you join us onsite you can expect to be treated as part of our family!
 This means respect from our managers, supervisors and other team members.
 You will have food, access to tea and coffee and often a chill-out area at larger events.
 A member of the Ethical Staff management team will always be available for any queries or support that you need.